Kazuchika Iwata

-Kazuchika Iwata is a Japanese politician who has been serving as a member of the House of Representatives since 2012.
+Kazuchika Iwata (born 20 September 1973) is a Japanese politician who has been serving as a member of the House of Representatives since 2012.
 He has also served as the State Minister of Economy, Trade and Industry and State Minister of Cabinet Office.

 Biography

 He graduated from the Faculty of Law at Kyushu University and was first elected in 2012.